Sébastien Loeb: 2022

 At the Monte Carlo Rally, Loeb participated alongside Isabelle Galmiche for M-Sport Ford World Rally Team, barely having recovered from the Dakar Rally and with very little time behind the wheel of a WRC car since 2018.
 He battled his former rival Sébastien Ogier (co-driver Benjamin Veillas) all rally long, till Ogier got a puncture in the penultimate stage.
 At the final stage Loeb led by 9.5s, and Ogier got a 10-second penalty for a jumpstart.
 Loeb won his 80th WRC rally by 10.5s over Ogier, first for a manufacturer other than Citroën World Rally Team and his first with a co-driver other than Daniel Elena.
 He also became the oldest driver to lead and win a WRC Rally.
 Galmiche became the first woman co-driver to win a WRC event since Fabrizia Pons in 1997.

 At the Rally de Portugal, Loeb and Galmiche were 10.1 seconds behind rally leader Elfyn Evans (co-driver Scott Martin) in SS3, but won the next stage and took 10.6 seconds out of their deficit; therefore putting them in the overall rally lead by 0.5 seconds over Evans.
 At the first corner of SS5 though, Loeb slid wide into a barrier, completely destroying his rear-right suspension.
 On Saturday, Loeb had another mechanical issue which forced him to retire.

 The next rally they took part in was the Safari Rally.
 The last time Loeb participated in that rally before 2022 was in 2002.
 Loeb and Galmiche had good speed and even managed to win a stage on Friday, but Loeb's engine had a small fire and wouldn't start up later.
 They retired for the day.
 Even though they were out of contention, they won two more stages on Sunday and ultimately recovered to eighth place.

 Loeb and Galmiche then took part in the Acropolis Rally, where they ran for the lead alongside M Sport teammate Pierre-Louis Loubet (co driver Vincent Landais).
 Both crews traded stage wins, but Loeb was leading with Friday done.
 On the next day though, Loeb again encountered issues and had to retire.

+2023

+Loeb alongside his partner and co-driver Laurène Godey won the Azores Rallye on their first attempt, in a Škoda Fabia RS Rally2.